...and live in paradise on just $1200 a month"

 Most people that come to Thailand experience withdrawal symptoms when they return home.
 They soon realize how unsocial and guarded people are in their home country, where striking up a conversation with a stranger is awkward.
 They miss how friendly and romantic relationships happened much more naturally in Thailand.

-When people return home, they begin to notice even more how expensive things are.
-Thailand isn’t “cheap”; it’s just that North America and Europe is outrageously expensive.
+When you return home, you will begin to notice even more how expensive things are.
+Thailand isn’t “cheap”; it’s just that North America and Europe have become outrageously expensive.

 People that have been to Thailand miss the tasty Thai food that, in our opinion, is the best food in the world.
 And they yearn for the genuine friendly service that they got at the open-air restaurants and roadside cafes… where tipping is completely optional.
 Dining out, among other things, will never be the same at home.